BigQuery Lens

 Shows the number of slots consumed by your organization in terms of Peak usage and Average usage per Hour or Day.

-The example below shows the slots assumption when the usage type is Flat-Rate Legacy.
+The example below shows the slots assumption when the usage type is one of BigQuery editions.

 Scans by table type